40+ Fascinating Remote Work Statistics (2023)

 That’s all for our remote work statistics.

-It is clear that the remote workspace is here to stay.
+It is clear that, despite much of the world opening up and returning to the office, the remote workspace is here to stay.
 Attitudes are beginning to shift more in favor of working from home.
 And organizations are seemingly following suit.

 Having been propelled into public consciousness by the pandemic, remote work is set to become a mainstay in many people’s lives even beyond COVID.